High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 \subsection{Event Reconstruction and Cuts}

 For each run, Q$_{\mbox{eff}}$ is calculated from the measured beam current, target thickness, efficiency, and livetime.
-The detectors are decoded for each event and tracking and particle identification information are reconstructed.
-Table~\ref{recon_cuts} lists the cuts (discussed below) applied to these physical variables.
+The detectors are decoded for each event, tracking and particle identification information are reconstructed, and cuts are applied to select protons associated with elastic scattering.
 Events that satisfy these cuts are accepted for the final data analysis.

 For the main analysis, we select only events with triggers T$_1$ and T$_3$, the main physics triggers for the HRS-R and HRS-L. We require clean events in the chamber; one cluster of 3--6 wires per VDC plane, with only one track found.
 We also apply PID cuts using the aerogel detectors and time-of-flight information to select protons.